Rynhalt/AlphaAgents/README.md

 ### In short...

   - Each round has two phases: critiques (agents review peers) and revisions (agents update their own report).
+  - Each agent also publishes a structural confidence score (0–1) computed from its domain heuristics (e.g., fundamentals blend tone + margins).
+LLM-returned scores like `llm_support_score` or `llm_revision_score` are logged separately as the model’s own self-reported confidence for each prompt.
   - Every LLM call (agent or coordinator) goes through BaseAgent.query_llm(), pulling context from MockRetriever and falling back to deterministic text when necessary.
   - Debate messages stream live to the browser, while richer details (variables, results) are filed in reasoning_trace.jsonl.
-  - Once the debate ends, the coordinator synthesizes the final explanation and passes it along with the majority decision to the front-end/ backtester.
+  - Once the debate ends, the coordinator synthesizes the final explanation and passes it along with the majority decision to the front-end/backtester.

 For better explanation of the flow of the deabte: session logs in [debate_flow_walkthrough.md](debate_flow_walkthrough.md) quotes the critique/revision dialogue and the reasoning trace for AAPL, where the flow of the debate has been explained briefly.